Deductible vs Out-of-Pocket Max, What You Actually Pay

 Your deductible is the amount you pay for covered medical services in a year before your plan starts sharing costs.
 After you reach the deductible, you may pay copaysA fixed dollar amount you pay for certain services (like office visits or prescriptions).
 Copay plans often have higher premiums but lower costs for routine care.
 Copays usually do not count toward your deductible, but they typically count toward your out-of-pocket maximum. or a coinsurance percentAfter you reach your deductible, this is the percent of each bill you pay while insurance pays the remainder. depending on the plan.

-Your out-of-pocket max is the most you pay for covered in network medical costs in a year.
+Your out-of-pocket max is the most you pay for covered in-network medical costs in a year.
 After you reach this limit, your plan pays 100% of covered costs for the rest of the year.
-Deductibles, copayments, and coinsurance for in-network, essential services contribute to your out-of-pocket max In-network vs out-of-networkIn-network providers have negotiated rates.
-Out-of-network services are usually much more expensive. pricing can change your total cost.
+Deductibles, copayments, and coinsurance for in-network essential services all count toward your out-of-pocket max.
+In-network vs out-of-networkIn-network providers have negotiated rates.
+Out-of-network services are usually much more expensive. pricing can change your total cost significantly.

-Deductible is when cost sharing starts.
-Out-of-pocket max is when your spending stops.
+Deductible is where cost sharing starts.
+Out-of-pocket max is where your spending stops.

 Compare plan costs with your numbers